Reception of the Marvel Cinematic Universe: Impact on filmmaking

-The MCU has been credited with the popularisation of the shared universe in film.
-In 2012, Tom Russo of Boston.com stated in response to the release of The Avengers that "you don’t hear 'universe' much in the film industry."
+The MCU has been credited with the popularization of the shared universe in film.
+In 2012, Tom Russo of Boston.com stated in response to the release of The Avengers that "you don't hear 'universe' much in the film industry."
 In 2014, Tuna Amobi of Standard & Poor's Equity Research Services stated that there had been a shift in the last five years towards the creation of megafranchises, due largely to the success of the MCU, as "Disney has proved that this can be a gold mine."
-According to the Business Review at University of California, Berkeley, the franchise has helped create a new wave in Hollywood, where filmmaking is domianted by "franchises/sequels that rely on the overall brand, rather than star-power in standalone films."
+According to the Business Review at the University of California, Berkeley, the franchise has helped create a new wave in Hollywood, where filmmaking is dominated by "franchises/sequels that rely on the overall brand, rather than star-power in standalone films."

 A number of critics have proposed that the franchise has had a deleterious effect on filmmaking, particularly in leading towards a film industry that places less emphasis on creating original stories and more emphasis on creating blockbuster franchises based around selling content related to an intellectual property.
 Film journalist Ian Leslie has stated that Hollywood increasingly "thinks about films in the same way" as the MCU, which is to say as "the primary building blocks of multi-story, multimedia universes," adding that "everyone would like to emulate the Marvel model but nobody has done so on the same scale."
 Colin Yeo of the University of Western Australia has said that the franchise "represents the apex of big budget filmmaking," arguing that "shared universe franchises represent an ultimate form of commercialization" due to their ability to exploit brand loyalty beyond just the films themselves.